Private loans are education loans that are not funded by the federal government.

 - Loan fees - Private lenders may charge additional fees such as origination fees, monthly service charges, or late fees.

 - Eligibility - In general, private student loans have stricter eligibility requirements.
 Lenders may require a good credit score and a co-signer.
+Note: If you are an international student, you will be required to have a credit worthy United States citizen as a co-signer to obtain a private education loan.

 - Loan amounts - The maximum amount you can apply for is your cost of attendance minus any other financial aid you are receiving.